 This award will be given to an outstanding junior investigator for their body of work.
 The award takes into consideration independence of thought and originality in new and relevant research in geriatrics and gerontology.
 The award is designed to recognize individuals who are committed to a career in aging research.

-This award is targeted to junior investigators (Assistant Professor/Instructor or equivalent) who are in the career development stage of their research career with a faculty appointment of at least three years, but no more than seven years, and who have had a demonstrated focus on aging research during the period of faculty appointment.
+This award is targeted to junior investigators (Assistant Professor/Instructor or equivalent) who are in the career development stage of their research career with a faculty appointment of at least three years, since the completion of post-graduate training in their discipline (if you were an instructor while in postdoctoral fellowship as a chief resident, these years will not count) but no more than seven years, and who have had a demonstrated focus on aging research during the period of faculty appointment.
 The ideal candidate is an individual who has previously been awarded a career development award (e.g. A traditional K award, a post-doctoral award under The John A. Hartford Foundation, etc.), competitively obtained external pilot grant funds, or an R-level grant (e.g., R03 or R21, but not an RO1) or institutional grant (but not an R01).
 Applicants must demonstrate evidence of a record of accomplishments in aging research, such as:

 - First-author original research publications (not review articles) in aging;